On time-inconsistent extended mean-field control problems with common noise: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:pro:formulation} introduces the notations and the model setup of general time-inconsistent MFC problems and the definition of closed-loop equilibrium strategies.
-Section \ref{sec:characterization} establishes a sufficient and necessary condition for an admissible strategy to be an equilibrium strategy and derives the master equation system.
-Section \ref{sec:app} applies the results in Section \ref{sec:characterization} to the LQ framework and two examples stemming from financial applications are discussed therein.
-Section \ref{sect:nonlq} examines a non-LQ example of MFC problm in which the master equation system can be solved and the characterization of the closed-loop equilibrium can be obtained and verified.
-Finally, Section \ref{auxproofs} collects technical proofs of some main results in previous sections.
+Section \ref{sec:pro:formulation} introduces the notations and the model setup of general time-inconsistent MFC problems and the definition of closed-loop equilibrium strategies. {Section \ref{sec:characterization} presents the equilibrium HJB equation and a verification theorem to characterizes the closed-loop time-consistent equilibria.} Section \ref{sec:app} focuses on the LQ-type time-inconsistent MFC problems and contributes the characterization of the time-consistent equilibria via the study of a nonlocal Riccati system. {Section \ref{sect:nonlq} examines a class of non-LQ MFC problems by analyzing the associated nonlocal nonlinear PDE problem.} Finally, Section \ref{auxproofs} collects technical proofs of some main results in previous sections.